 Dr. Amato was raised in upstate New York.
-She received her B.S in Biology from Towson University and her D.O. from Edward Via Virginia College of Osteopathic Medicine in Blacksburg, Va.
+She received her Bachelor of Science in Biology from Towson University and her Doctor of Osteopathic Medicine from Edward Via Virginia College of Osteopathic Medicine in Blacksburg, Va.
 Her medical interest is in women’s health.
 Dr. Amato enjoys traveling and spending time with her two dogs.

 Karuna Anantharaman, M.D.

 Although Dr. Anantharaman does not think her growing up is done yet, she grew up in India and then moved to Indiana.
 She attended the University of Notre Dame (Go Irish!) where she received her B.S. in Science Pre-Professional.
 She received her M.D. from Indiana University School of Medicine.
 Dr. Anantharaman’s medical interests include adolescent medicine and psychiatry in primary care.
 She enjoys hiking, art house films, cooking and eating, the gentleman's game of cricket and baby pandas.
 She is enjoying life, living vicariously through her colleagues’ children and waiting for the next cricket World Cup to see if India can dominate again.